LotusCloud/Fclone-Bot/README.md

 path_to_gclone =./fclone

 telegram_token = telegram bot token
-user_ids = Your Telegram ID (multiple separated by commas, first ID is admin) group_ids = Your Telegram Group ID (If you are not adding the bot to any group - you can leave it blank)
+user_ids = Your Telegram ID (multiple separated by commas, first ID is admin get it from https://t.me/MissRose_bot type /id in rose bot to get id ) group_ids = Your Telegram Group ID (If you are not adding the bot to any group - you can leave it blank)

 gclone_para_override = Leave it Blank